Drew Terrell

 Andrew Devon Terrell (born July 25, 1991) is an American football coach who is the passing game coordinator and wide receivers coach for the Arizona Cardinals of the National Football League (NFL).
 He previously served as an assistant coach for the Washington Commanders, Carolina Panthers, University of Michigan and Virginia Tech.

-He played college football at Stanford, where he earned two All-Pac-12 honorable mentions as a punt returner.
+He played college football at Stanford, where he earned three consecutive All-Pac-12 honorable mentions as a punt returner from 2010-2012.

 Early years

 Terrell was a four-year letterman at wide receiver and punt returner at Stanford University from 2009 to 2012, earning honorable mention All-Pac-12 as a returner three times.
 He was a part of four consecutive bowl teams with the Cardinal, and was Stanford's leading receiver in 2012, when the team finished with a 12-2 record and won both the Pac-12 championship and the Rose Bowl.
+In his 4-year career at Stanford, Terrell played in 47 games, recording 44 receptions for 557 yards and five touchdowns.
+He also returned 71 punts for 797 yards and one touchdown.

 Coaching career

 Early career

 Terrell began his coaching career at Virginia Tech in 2014 as a graduate assistant at the request of Hokies wide receivers coach Aaron Moorehead, who was a graduate assistant at Stanford when Terrell was playing.
 He went on to join the coaching staff at Michigan as a graduate assistant in 2015 under his former college coach Jim Harbaugh.